szoti15/playground-mquc90zv/variables.md

 + reference types are the classes

 ##### Primitive types:
--predefined by the language and is named by reserved keywords -primitive values do not share state with other primitive values
+- predefined by the language and is named by reserved keywords
+- primitive values do not share state with other primitive values

-+ byte:     -8-bit signed two's complement integer -has a minimum value of -128 and a maximum value of 127 (inclusive) -useful for saving memory in large arrays, be used in place if int where their limits help to clarify the code
++ byte:     * 8-bit signed two's complement integer
+		    * has a minimum value of -128 and a maximum value of 127 (inclusive)
+		    * useful for saving memory in large arrays, be used in place if int where their limits help to clarify the code

-+ short:    -16-bit signed two's complement integer -has a minimum value of -32,768 and a maximum value of 32,767 (inclusive)
++ short:    * 16-bit signed two's complement integer
+		    * has a minimum value of -32,768 and a maximum value of 32,767 (inclusive)

 + int:	    -32-bit signed two's complement integer -has a minimum value of -2^31 and a maximum value of 2^31-1 (inclusive)